Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

 ### Altitude Hold Switch

 Selecting ENGAGE activates the altitude hold function of the AFCS.
-When entered in a pitch and bank level condition, will maintain altitude (ASL) stabilized flight at the current heading.
+When entered a pitch and bank level condition, will maintain altitude (ASL) stabilized flight at the current heading.